golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 * 🤕 Ghost 2 sessions: lose a letter grade.
 * 💀 Ghost 3+ sessions: fail the class.

 Attendance is important, but if you need to miss class — which can happen, within reason — you are expected to be responsible about communicating with the professor about your attendance.
-In the above policy, *ghosting* refers specifically to "No-call, No-show" attendance events, and not excused absences.
+In the policy articulated above, *"ghosting"* refers specifically to "No-call, No-show" attendance events — not excused absences.

 ---